Bandit Social Learning: Exploration under Myopic Behavior: Introduction

+Circling back to our social-learning scenario, we are interested in the greedy algorithm as well as a range of approximate-greedy behaviors.
+The greedy algorithm corresponds to rational behavior of the myopic customers, while the approximations thereof represent various \emph{behavioral biases} that the customers might have.
+The failure examples from prior work (however limited), do not apply at all to these approximate-greedy behaviors.

-We distill the tension between exploration and myopic behavior down to its purest form.
-We posit that the customers make one decision each and do not observe any personalized payoff-relevant information prior to their decision, whether public or private.
-In particular, the customers believe they are similar to one another.
-They have only two alternative products/experiences to choose from, a.k.a., \emph{arms}, and no way to infer anything about one arm from the other.
-The platform provides each customer with full history on the previous agents. \footnote{In practice, online platforms provide summaries such as the average score and the number of samples.}
+\xhdr{Our model: Bandit Social Learning (\BSL).} We distill the social-learning scenario down to its purest form, where the self-interested customers (henceforth, \emph{agents}) follow a simple multi-armed bandit protocol.
+The agents arrive sequentially and make one decision each.
+They have two alternative products/experiences to choose from, termed \emph{arms}. \footnote{We focus on two arms unless specified otherwise; we consider $K>2$ arms in Section~\ref{sec:K}.} Upon choosing an arm, the agent receives a reward: a Bernoulli random draw whose mean is specific to this arm and not known.
+The platform provides each agent with full history of the previous agents: the arms chosen and the rewards received. \footnote{In practice, online platforms provide summaries such as the average score and the number of samples.} The agents do not observe any payoff-relevant signals prior to their decision, whether public or private.

-More concretely, we put forward a variant of social learning in which the customers (henceforth, \emph{agents}) follow a simple multi-armed bandit protocol.
-The agents arrive sequentially.
-Each agent observes history, chooses an arm, and receives a reward: a Bernoulli random draw whose mean is specific to this arm and not known to the agents.
-Initial knowledge, modeled as a dataset consisting of some number of samples of each arm, may be available to all agents.
-When all agents are governed by a centralized algorithm, this is precisely \emph{stochastic bandits}, a standard and well-understood variant of multi-armed bandits.
+When all agents are governed by a centralized algorithm, this setting is known as \emph{stochastic bandits}, a standard and well-understood variant of multi-armed bandits.
+The greedy algorithm chooses an arm with a largest empirical reward in each round.

+Initial knowledge is available to all agents: a dataset with $N_0$ samples of each arm.
+This knowledge represents reports created outside of our model, \eg by ghost shoppers, influencers, paid reviewers, journalists, etc., and available before (or soon after) the products enter the market.
+While the actual reports may have a different format, they shape agents' initial beliefs.
+So, one could interpret our initial data-points as a simple ``frequentist" representation for these initial beliefs.
+Accordingly, parameter $N_0$ determines the ``strength" of the beliefs.